vellamike/311/README.md

-Various things we could try
+# Various things we could try
-===

-Miscellaneous
+## Miscellaneous
-* Tidy code
+* Move code from notebooks when it is useful to keep.
 * Write readme
 * Plot proportion of data in each small niche for the traning and test data sets.
-* Add assert statement to stop us predicting that anything has less than one vote.
+* ~~Add assert statement to stop us predicting that anything has less than one vote.~~
 * Look for duplicates in test data.
 How common are they?
 (As suggested by winner of hackathon.)

-Mean probing
+## Mean probing
-* Figure out why the means have gone down
+* ~~Figure out why the means have gone down~~
-* How do the means compare to the means of the last two months of the training data.
+* ~~How do the means compare to the means of the last two months of the training data.~~
 * Are the city tog means in the test data what we expect?
-* Probe the test data set in time
+* How useful would it be to probe the test data set again in time?

-Features
+## Features
 * Use geographical data.
 Neighbourhoods of cities.
 Use clustering capability of scikit
 * Position relative to centre of city
 * Use text

-Base model
+## Base model
-* Machine learning data rig.
-Train on 90% of the data and test on the other 10%.
+* Code machine learning data rig.
+(Train on 90% of the data and test on the other 10%.)
 * Use SGD with more features.
 Get it to beat the small niche model.
+* Try GBM model.
 * Train machine learning on the final months of test data.
+* Play around with several different models.